Skip to content

 Description of the Action String Information, details, and characteristics of the CITE action Score the incident

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 Edit a CITE Action Template

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings cog in the top-right corner of the screen.

-2. Under the CITE Actions Administration View, select the action template to be edited and click on the Edit Icon next to the action template.
+2. Under CITE Actions Administration View, select the action template you want to edit and click the Edit icon next to it.

-3. Here, users will be prompted the same CITE action's edit component as when adding a new action template.
+3. The system opens the same edit component used when creating a new action template.

 Delete a CITE Action Template